So it's easy to get stuck in a bad attitude, a procrastination habit, and an avalanche of dishes and laundry.

 Every single course is instantly available at any time as long as your membership is active.

-And that would not include the ongoing support, feedback, community, and accountability that you get when you enroll in Simply Convivial Continuing Education.
+And that would not include the ongoing support, feedback, community, and accountability that you get when you enroll in Convivial Circle.

 After all, the point isn't really to simply "take a course," as if checking it off would bring lasting change.